variousauthors/edvisor-widget-sandbox/NEXTSTEPS.md

 NEXTSTEPS
 =========

+[] all these components that share the same onChange...
+   - find a way for the form to pass onChange to all its children through context so that they can use it without declaring it

+[] build the tabs for Language, Post Secondary, and High School
+   - parent component for Search, which fetches less data
+   - get the top-level categories in search
+   - build components to show conditionally for each category
+     - each is responsible for fetching its data

 [] Student Information:
-   [x] Age
+   [] break this out into a separate component, responsible for its data [x] Age
      - type age into a numerical field
      - then select from, gte, lte, or eq